c00lgat/OBSIDIAN/Basic Command Syntax.md

   The highlighted bit is the sticky bit, Why?
   If we have a t, it means that although the user has read write permissions, he cannot delete the file.

-become root and create `dir mkdir /allinone` assign all rwx to the dir: `chmod 777 \/allinone` become user and create dir inside of \/allineone: mkdir imrandir give all rwx perms to the dir: chmod 777 imrandir create 3 files in that dir: touch a b c
+- Become root and create `dir mkdir /allinone` assign all `rwx` to the dir: `chmod 777 /allinone`
+- Become user and create dir inside of `/allineone`: `mkdir imrandir`
+- Give all rwx perms to the dir: chmod 777 imrandir
+- create 3 files in that dir: `touch a b c`
-Logging as another user and trying to delete the imrandir directory will result in deleting it.
+- Logging as another user and trying to delete the imrandir directory will result in deleting it.

-Now, becoming root and assigning sticky bit permission to \/allinone dir: `chmod +t /allinone`
+Now, becoming root and assigning sticky bit permission to `/allinone` dir: `chmod +t /allinone`

-Become user and create a dir inside of \/allinone
-Give all rwx perms to that dir
+Become user and create a dir inside of `/allinone` Give all `rwx` perms to that dir
-Create 3 files in that dir: touch a b c
+Create 3 files in that dir: `touch a b c`
 Become another user again and try to delete that dir We wont be able to delete the directory.